mgabelmann/backup/README.md

 The titles are extracted from the JPG files in the DIR used above.
 Adobe Photoshop or Lightroom can be used to add this value.
 The JPG images in the DIR must be smaller (eg: 640 pixels in the longest dimension).

+If a JPG file does not contain a title then the filename is used.
+While you don't need to add titles for each of your images it is recommended.

     java mgabelmann.photo.workflow.io.Backup <DIR> <CASENUMBER> <PUBLISHED>